aliawa/packetcraft/README.txt

 Commands
 ----------------------------------------------------------------------
 - recv:
     Add a recv action even if no data needs to be extracted to update the ACK counter

 - create:
     packet is created but not sent.
 It is created at a point in scenario so it gets correct seq and ack numbers but sent later simulating delay
+    name: ack_1     # name to use in send action

 - match:  (string)
     Regex match at begining of payload
     No fields can be extracted
     Only one match expression is allowed
     Example: Use of variables in match
     match: 'INVITE sip:1028@{param.ruri_ip}:{param.ruri_port} SIP/2.0'

 - search: (list)
     all found fields are stored in fields dictionary if search fails no error reported, and we don't ignore the packet

 - exec: (list)
     extracted fields are assigned to flows dictionary.
-Exec only updates the flow s2c_rtp.dport=client_rtp c2s_rtp.dst={source:pkt.src}
+Exec only updates the flow s2c_rtp.dport=client_rtp
+    c2s_rtp.dst={source:pkt.src}

     c2s_rtp.dst = {payload.source : pkt.src}
     c2s_rtp.dst = {source : pkt.src}              # use "source" if source is in "payload" dictionary else use pkt.src
                                                   # from 'pkt' dictionary
     c2s_rtp.dst = {source : '1.1.1.1'}            # use "source" if source is in "payload" dictionary else use pkt.src
     c2s_rtp.dst = pkt.src
     c2s_rtp.dst = via_src                         # use default dict 'payload'
     c2s_rtp.dst = payload.via_src                 # dict is specified

 - verify: (list)
     verify values in fields dict against the parameters dict payload.via_src == invite.via_src            # compare payload field with parameter field via_src == invite.via_src                    # compare implicit payload field with parameter field via_src == contact_src                       # compare two fields in payload
     payload.len == 1460                          # compare payload length as integer
     pkt.seq == 2315                              # compare tcp seq as integer
     contact_ip == param.contact_ip               # compare with a separate parameters file

 - send:
-name:                                       # retrieve saved packet with this name and send it
+    name: 'ref-2'   # retrieve saved packet with this name and send it
-save: name                                  # save the packet for future use with name if send fails exception is thrown to indicate the test has failed
+    save: 'ref-2'   # save the packet for future use with name

+    if send fails exception is thrown to indicate the test has failed

+- loop-start:
-- loop
+- loop-end
     loop acts like a do-while loop.
 The body is executed at least once, the counter is checked at loop end and if still not zero then the body of loop is executed again
     Example:
       - loop-start:
         - count: 44

       - loop-end:

 - echo
     Debugging help
     echo: "blah blah"

+-save
+  body: |
+    v=0\r\n
+    o=user1 53655765 2353687637 IN IP4 {c2s.src}\r\n

 Implementation
 ----------------------------------------------------------------------